-Public notice by mail, posting or newspaper publication shall not be required, except for applications that require an environmental impact statement, in which case notice of the hearing shall be required by Chapter 16.04.
+Public notice by mail, posting or newspaper publication shall not be required, except for applications that otherwise require a notice of application or require an environmental impact statement, in which case notice of the hearing shall be required by Chapter 16.04.
 (Ord.
 527, 1989)